ssquilla/Earth_Observing_Satellites_benchmarks/README.md

 The scores are based on weather data.
 They differs from whose present in the CPAIOR paper because in the latter we compute classes of these scores as described in the paper.
+You can compute the same scoring system if needed by following the classes construction in the paper.

 The bounds of visiblity windows are expressed as integer representing the number of seconds spent since 0am.
-The duration are expressed as integer, measures in seconds.
+The duration are expressed as integer, measured in seconds.

 The domain of observations ID's and downloads ID's are disjoint.
 The latitude and longitude of download opportunities represent the latitude and longitude of the ground station.

+Only instances presented in the CPAIOR paper appear in this repository.
+For more instances (more seeds for specific types configuration or more POI) please contact us.